arungudelli/angularjswiki/content/en/fontawesome/fa-stop-circle.md

-## Rotate Stop Circle Icon using fa-rotate-x
+## Rotate fa-stop-circle Icon using fa-rotate-x
 To rotate the font awesome icon fa-stop-circle, Use fa-rotate-x class

 Where 'x' represents degree of rotation.